abbylarner/open-tiles/README.md

 - An individual .jpg file for your stile tile with a descriptive name
 - A folder with any original files (.psd, .ai) - can be zipped up if you want
+- File sizes should be 100MB or less (otherwise you won't be able to push them to Github)

 ```
 style_tile_name.jpg